iszczesniak/cpp/references/index.md

 ## Explicit conversion from an lvalue to an rvalue

+We already know the standard conversion that **implicitly** converts an lvalue to an rvalue.
+However, that standard conversion is suppressed in the initialization of an rvalue reference: the initializing expression must by an rvalue ([dcl.init.ref]).

-We can explicitely get an rvalue reference to an lvalue with `static_cast<T &&>(<expr>)`, where `<expr>` can be an lvalue or an rvalue.
+We can **explicitly** get an rvalue reference to an lvalue with `static_cast<T &&>(<expr>)`, where `<expr>` can be an lvalue or an rvalue.
 This is, however, a bit wordy, since we have to type in the type `T`.